 They installed 280 pre-fabricated tanks on their fields and hired bullock carts to haul water from ponds.
 Each sapling was hand watered with two buckets of water, twice a week, for 5-7 summer months every year.
 TNO, a research institute from the Netherlands, assisted with an experiment to place Rockwool slabs under the saplings, at the time of planting, to retain the hand poured water for a few extra days.

-But whatever they did, more than half the planted saplings died every year due to the scorching heat and uncontrolled grazing.
+But whatever they did, almost three-quarter the planted saplings died every year due to the scorching heat and uncontrolled grazing.
 Many families gave up; new persons came forward.
-In the ten-year period from 2008 to 2017, a staggering total of 616,474 saplings were planted.
-Only 56,377 (9%) survived.
+In the five-year period from 2009 to 2013, a total of 68,093 saplings were planted.
+Only 18,903 (28%) survived.
+The cumulative Survival Rate of the then 18 year long effort dropped to 36%.

 In 2015, we decided to transition the project from CDM to Gold Standard.
 Click here to access key project documents at the GS MARKIT Registry website.